Viewing Others as Respected Teachers

-In verse six of our eight, we have a similar sentiment to what Togme Zangpo says in the previous verse , where he’s talking about someone that we’ve raised and cherished like our own child were to regard us like as his enemy, and to have special loving kindness like a mother toward her child stricken with an illness.
+Verse six of our eight-verse text expresses a similar sentiment to what Togme Zangpo communicates in the verse we previously cited in our discussion of verse five, in which he refers to someone we’ve raised and cherished like our own child regarding us like an enemy.
+For such a person, we regard them with the special loving kindness of a mother toward her sick child.

-(6) Even if someone whom I have helped and from whom I harbor great expectations were to harm me completely unfairly, may I view him or her as a hallowed teacher.
+(6) Even if someone whom I have helped and from whom I harbor great expectations were to harm me completely unbefittingly, may I view him or her as a hallowed teacher.

 (VIII.22) If limited beings, with varied dispositions, couldn’t be pleased by even the Triumphant, what need to mention by the poor likes of me?
 Therefore, let me give up my preoccupation with worldly people.

 In other words, why worry about everybody liking us?
 Even the Buddha couldn’t please everybody.
 Buddha was so kind, yet people like his cousin Devadatta were still trying to hurt him.
 What do we expect?
 Do we think we’re going to be able to please everybody and everybody will be nice to us?
 If not everybody liked the Buddha, how can we expect everyone to like us?
 Shantideva further states: